FBankston/OCR_Application/README.txt

-Hello Dr. Zhao,
-Thank you for reviewing my project
+Hello and thank you for reviewing my project

-I have included many comments with instructions in my actual python code file However, I am including some more instructions here Please note that when converting a whole folder of images at the same time, the application may sometimes say "Not Responding"
+I have included many comments with instructions in my actual python code file However, I am including some more instructions here Please note that when converting a whole folder of images at the same time, if on a weaker machine, the application may sometimes say "Not Responding"
 THE PROGRAM HAS NOT CRASHED!
 It is simply processing the whole folder of images

 Before attempting to run my python code, you must follow these instructions: